vegaprotocol/specs/glossaries/trading-and-protocol-glossary.md

 A financial agreement which involves transfer of value (in digital currency) between two counterparts at a specified time, according to specified conditions which must be specified digitally.
 Example: Future, European Options, CFD

 ### Staking
-Staking is the act of committing governance tokens to a validator node in order to earn a portion of the [infrastructure fee](#fees).
+Staking is the act of committing a governance asset balance to a validator node in order to earn a portion of the [infrastructure fee](#fees).

 Staking and delegation are used relatively interchangeably as in Vega, staking has the same meaning as self-delegation.